-Your third molars, or “wisdom teeth,” are the last set of teeth to develop.
+Your wisdom teeth are the last set of teeth to develop.
 Typically, there isn’t room alongside other teeth in the mouth for these molars to emerge properly and comfortably from the gums.

 As patients enter their teen years, it’s become a rite of passage to have a wisdom teeth removal procedure to avoid these problems.
 For older patients in Salt Lake County and Utah County, taking out the wisdom teeth can resolve daily discomfort and ongoing oral health concerns.